awslabs/data-solutions-framework-on-aws/framework/API.md

 This is the TLS certificate of the Principal that is used by the CDK custom resource which set ACLs and Topics.

+It must be provided if the cluster is using mTLS authentication.
 The secret in AWS secrets manager must be a JSON in the following format {
  "key" : "PRIVATE-KEY",